-The City Management is integral to the healthy financial position the City in 2020.
-The City's financial success is attributed to a vibrant economy as well as strong management team which incorporates long range forecasting in budget preparation with long-term capital planning.
+The City Management is integral to the healthy financial position the City in 2021.
+The City's financial success is attributed to a vibrant economy as well as strong management team

 Financial Oversight continues to reside with the Finance Committee consisting of three council members appointed by the Mayor.
-The current members include: Don Chaney,

-Bonnie Carter, and Steve Hogan.
-The Finance Committee currently meets with City Administrator and the Finance Director at least once a month.
+The current members include Don Chaney, Bonnie Carter, and Greg Anderson.
+The Finance Committee currently meets with the Mayor, City Administrator, and the Finance Director at least once a month.